purplesyringa/site/blog/quadrupling-code-performance-with-a-useless-if/index.md

 > *Added on July 13*.

+Here's [another cool post](https://mazzo.li/posts/value-speculation.html) covering how this method can speed up linked list traversal.

-For the sake of completeness, here's a way to optimize this loop if `j` is unpredictable.
+And for the sake of completeness, here's a way to optimize this loop if `j` is unpredictable.
 Just use `pshufb` -- it's a vectorized index operation, and it has a latency of $1$ cycle, so you can't improve further without speculation.
 You can even use the "vectorized" part to compute the paths for each starting `j` in parallel, which in turn allows you to split the work between threads and then merge their results.